tianluyuan/nuVeto/README.md

 ### Usage

-Some examples are in the `tests/` and `examples/` directories.
+Some examples are in the `examples/` directories.
 The simplest way to run is

 ```python
 from nuVeto.selfveto import *